Select Page

 The Crop tool in Photoshop removes or hides whatever part of the image you choose.
 It’s an essential tool for anyone working with images and is useful for helping to create a focus in your photograph and for removing distractions in an image.
 With each version of Photoshop, the Crop tool has improved.
+In this short guide, I’ll show you how to make a basic crop on your image and some of the options you have available to you when you’re cropping.

 How to use the Crop Tool In Photoshop